 Her art floats off the wall.
 Sculptures take on new ethereal forms, as they hang, or gently move, or serenely turn individually on a mobile, as it too turns with the slightest movement of air, or they dance with a passing breeze.

 Her exhibitions have been characterized by the interplay of beauty, energy, and movement complemented with narrative and social commentary - a constant dialogue that explores new ideas, techniques, and artistic interpretation.

 Leonie's installations are a celebration of women, some veiled about emancipatory freedom and achievement using the power of art to tell stories.
-Recently her wellspring of creativity is collaborating with a sculptor, writer and researcher from the Institute for Women's Policy Research, photographer, musician and dancer on exhibitions on women in crisis from the effect of the pandemic.
-Directing and curating a virtual collaborative exhibition in video is a new venture.
+Recently her wellspring of creativity is curating and collaborating exhibitions on women's issues with a sculptor, writer and researcher from the Institute for Women's Policy Research, photographer, musician and dancer.

-Her first two online lectures in two short videos in 2021 on 'Identity in Textiles' on patchwork from Rajasthan and Gujarat, India and the Hill Tribes of Southeast Asia opened new vistas.
-In sharing the cultural wealth of India is an evolving video series: 'Identity in Textiles and Dance in India'.
-Her collaborator is Nalini Rau, a linguist and classical Indian dancer.
+Her first two online lectures of two short videos in 2021 on 'Identity in Textiles' on patchwork from Rajasthan and Gujarat in India, and the embroidery of the Hill Tribes of Southeast Asia opened new vistas.

 Leonie, with a Masters in Geography from the University of Bombay in India, immigrated to America in her early 20s where she studied at the Fashion Institute of Technology while earning a MBA from the City University of New York.
-In 1991 after a successful career in strategic planning and new business development in corporate America and starting a family with her husband and two children, Leonie rediscovered the artist within and embarked on her next journey.
+In 1991 after a successful career in strategic planning in New York, and starting a family with her husband and two children, Leonie rediscovered the artist within and embarked on her next journey.